ArzuVon/ArzuVon.github.io/reading-notes.md

 - Node testing and debuging
 - Algorithms best practice
 - How to chose which method/function to solve a problem
+- How and when to use callback functions/middleware in express
 - How to clean code
 - How to think fast